-Withdrawal from School and Impact on Financial Aid
+Withdrawal from College and Impact on Financial Aid

-You have the right to withdraw from the institution at any time.
-In addition, you may be withdrawn by the school at any time if you fail to meet the academic and attendance policies or you do not return from an approved Leave of Absence on the scheduled date.
-Your official withdrawal date will be the date the school determines you will no longer be attending ("Date of Determination" or "DOD").
-The date of determination is the earlier of the date you notify the institution of your intention to withdrawal or the date that you failed to meet the academic or attendance policies of the school.
+You have the right to withdraw from the College at any time.
+In addition, you may be withdrawn by the college at any time if you fail to meet the academic and attendance policies or you do not return from an approved Leave of Absence on the scheduled date.
+Your official withdrawal date will be the date the college determines you will no longer be attending ("Date of Determination" or "DOD").
+The date of determination is the earlier of the date you notify the College of your intention to withdrawal or the date that you failed to meet the academic or attendance policies of the College.
 A refund will be calculated through your last date of attendance per the Refund Calculation policy below.
-See Process of Withdrawing from institution below.
+See Process for Withdrawing from the College below.

-Process for Withdrawing from Academic Institution
+Process for Withdrawing from the College

-Students must provide notice to the Registrar's Office of intent to withdraw from the College.
-Notice must be made in writing and return any College property: i.e., ID Badge, library books and equipment, etc.
+Students must provide written notice to the Registrar's Office of intent to withdraw from the College.
+All College property: i.e., ID Badge, library books and equipment, etc. must be returned or the student may be billed at reasonable cost for the unreturned item.